bc-shawnyap/dev-docs/docs/api-docs/catalog/products-overview.md

 In theory, these variant options and variant option values form 270 possible distinct variants of signature sneakers.
 In practice, these may not all exist!
 Variants can have their own prices, weights, dimensions, images, etc.  They will inherit these values from the parent product if you do not specify them.
 Variants are typically what you track inventory against, so each variant must have its own _SKU_.
 The catalog generates the set of possible variants based on the variant options you configure using the control panel or the [Create a product](/api-reference/store-management/catalog/products/createproduct) endpoint.

 <!-- theme: info -->
-> Consult the [Create a variant](/api-reference/store-management/catalog/product-variants/createvariant) reference for limits.
+> Consult the [Create a variant](/api-reference/store-management/catalog/product-variants/createvariant) endpoint reference for limits.
 If you're working with more variants, categories and metafields can help to integrate multiple products.

 ## Variant options
 If a product has variants, the shopper must select a value for each variant option before adding the product to their cart.
 The shopper typically makes this choice by manipulating a UI element, such as a